17 Easy No-Heat Hairstyling Hacks

 The Ripple Effect—Gorgeous Waves Without a Curling Iron

-Who needs hot rollers when your fingers can get the job done!
-Whether you twist, plait or pin your tresses, your wave-making methods are endless!
-Before you begin, always prep damp tresses with a texturizing or hydrating protective spray for beautifully hydrated body.
+Who needs hot rollers when your fingers can get the job done?
+Whether you twist, plait, or pin your tresses, your wave-making methods are endless!
+Before you begin, always prep damp tresses with a texturizing or hydrating protective spray for a beautifully hydrated body.

 The beauty of this hack?
 When you curl your hair without heat, your braid or bun never has to be perfect.
 Think of it as a means to an end—the beautiful, bouncy waves left behind!
 Best of all, you can achieve the waves of your dreams while you sleep.